Abu Nidal: First operation

-On the day of the attack, 56 heads of state were meeting in Algiers for the 4th conference of the Non-Aligned Movement.
+On the day of the attack, 56 heads of state were meeting in Algiers for the fourth Non-Aligned Movement conference.
 According to Seale, the Saudi Embassy operation had been commissioned by Iraq's president, Ahmed Hasan al-Bakr, as a distraction because he was jealous that Algeria was hosting the conference.
-Seale writes one of the hostage-takers admitted that he had been told to fly the hostages around until the conference was over.
+One of the hostage-takers admitted that he had been told to fly the hostages around until the conference was over.

-Abu Nidal had carried out the operation without the permission of Fatah.
-Abu Iyad (Arafat's deputy) and Mahmoud Abbas (later President of the Palestinian Authority), flew to Iraq to reason with Abu Nidal that hostage-taking harmed the movement.
-Abu Iyad told Seale that an Iraqi official at the meeting said: "Why are you attacking Abu Nidal?
+Abu Nidal had carried out the operation without Fatah's permission.
+Abu Iyad (Arafat's deputy) and Mahmoud Abbas (later President of the Palestinian Authority), flew to Iraq to reason with Abu Nidal and explain that hostage-taking harmed the movement.
+Abu Iyad told Seale that an Iraqi official at the meeting said, "Why are you attacking Abu Nidal?
 The operation was ours!
 We asked him to mount it for us."
 Abbas was furious and left the meeting with the other PLO delegates.
-From that point on, Seale writes, the PLO regarded Abu Nidal as under the control of the Iraqi government.
+From that point on, the PLO regarded Abu Nidal as under the control of the Iraqi government.

 Expulsion from Fatah

 Two months later, in November 1973 (just after the Yom Kippur War in October), the ANO hijacked KLM Flight 861, this time using the name Arab Nationalist Youth Organization.
-Fatah had been discussing convening a peace conference in Geneva; the hijacking was intended to warn them not to go ahead with it.
+Fatah had been discussing convening a peace conference in Geneva and the hijacking was intended to warn them not to go ahead with it.
 In response, in March or July 1974, Arafat expelled Abu Nidal from Fatah.

-In October 1974 Abu Nidal formed the ANO, calling it Fatah: The Revolutionary Council.
-In November that year a Fatah court sentenced him to death in absentia for the attempted assassination of Mahmoud Abbas.
-Seale writes that it is unlikely that Abu Nidal had intended to kill Abbas, and just as unlikely that Fatah wanted to kill Abu Nidal.
-He was invited to Beirut to discuss the death sentence, and was allowed to leave again, but it was clear that he had become persona non-grata.
-As a result, the Iraqis gave him Fatah's assets in Iraq, including a training camp, farm, newspaper, radio station, passports, overseas scholarships and $15 million worth of Chinese weapons.
+In October 1974, Abu Nidal formed the ANO, calling it Fatah: The Revolutionary Council.
+In November that year, a Fatah court sentenced him to death in absentia for the attempted assassination of Mahmoud Abbas.
+It is unlikely that Abu Nidal had intended to kill Abbas, and just as unlikely that Fatah wanted to kill Abu Nidal.
+He was invited to Beirut to discuss the death sentence, and was allowed to leave again, but it was clear that he had become persona non grata.
+As a result, the Iraqis gave him Fatah's assets in Iraq, including a training camp, farm, newspaper, radio station, passports, overseas scholarships, and $15 million worth of Chinese weapons.
 He also received Iraq's regular aid to the PLO: around $150,000 a month and a lump sum of $3–5 million.